ManuelFay/ImageSearcher/README.md

 Supported tags for the moment are:
   - \#{category}: Amongst "screenshot", "drawing", "photo", "schema", "selfie"

+To come is support for:
+  - \groups: Group pictures
+  - \dates: Filtering based on the time period

 ### Running through the API for efficient use